“The Oculus Rift is a glimpse at the future, but it doesn't always work as it should”

 Oculus needed the backing.
 Its Kickstarter was launched almost four years before the product hit store shelves.
 That’s a long time for a product to be in development, and in that time Oculus launched several developer kits.
 Now, the final, retail edition is here, and anyone can buy it.
 After a deep price cut, the new Oculus Rift package can be picked up for just $400.
 That includes the headset, the controllers, two external sensors, and a couple free VR games.

 A work of art

 You’d expect almost four years of development to result in a refined product and that certainly describes the Rift.
 HTC’s Vive looks like a prop designed for a B-list cyberpunk film.
 The Rift is something you’d be proud to have on your desk.

-The Rift’s hardware quality and design surpasses even HTC’s Vive.
+The Rift’s hardware and design surpasses even HTC’s Vive.

 Fabric is the key to its design.
 It covers almost the entirely of the head-mounted display, as well as a triangle on the rear of the headband.
 The fabric looks opaque, but is transparent to infrared light, which lets Oculus hide its internal sensors.
 While the Rift appears sleek, with few individual components, it’s crammed full of hardware.

 Its hardware quality is on par with the design, and surpasses even HTC’s Vive.
 Every part feels light, yet durable, and seems tightly screwed together.
 The straps are more rugged than with competitors, though they’re also smaller, and even the padding seems more rugged.
 Some testers found that last point a problem, because the Rift feels rougher and tighter than competing headsets.
 But the padding holds up better than the Vive’s, which became discolored almost immediately.